mdomanski-usgs/dynrat/docs/tutorial/setup.md

 If the command fails,
 see [Setting up GitLab SSH](ssh.md).

-### Clone the anchovy and dynrat repositories
+### Clone the hydxscomp and dynrat repositories
-anchovy contains functionality to compute cross section geometry and is a dependency of dynrat.
-At this time, the best way to obtain anchovy is to clone the repository.
+hydxscomp contains functionality to compute cross section geometry and is a dependency of dynrat.
+At this time, the best way to obtain hydxscomp is to clone the repository.

 In Git Bash, navigate to the directory where you want to store the